walles/exactype/README.md

 lines than between the lines and the edges.
 Should this be adjusted?
 * Move popup keyboard code from Exactype into its own class.
 * Implicit numlock on typing first digit?
-* On multi touch, interpret the second touch as the end of the first and the start of another single touch gesture?
-How would this interact with two finger swipe for switching layouts?
 * Limit keyboard height in millimeters.
 Try out a good upper bound on a 10 inch tablet.
 * On phone / landscape, maybe compress keyboard height to two lines by shifting the middle row to the side?
 This would require the same spacing on all rows.